JacobKnaack/url-shortener/README.md

 #### Time Limits

-By default all links created will be temporary, lasting 1 month, after that time and data associated with the links will be removed.
+By default all links created will be temporary, lasting 1 week, after that time and data associated with the links will be removed.
+If a user creates an account, Links will exist Indefinitely.

 #### QR Codes

+QR codes can be generated for users with authentication credentials.

 #### Customization

+Authenticated users are allowed to

 ### Analytics